raaj-love-to-code/Sathurangam/README.md

-# Sathurangam
+# Sathurangam -an ancient Indian strategy game

+- This is online chess game

-- This android application is a part of Automated chess board
+- This android application is a part of Smart chess board project

-- Each movement of the coin in the real physical chess board will be updated here and vice versa
+- Each movement of the coin in the real physical chess board will be updated here and vice-versa

-> In progress ...
+> Project in progress ...